 You’ve probably heard of employer branding and followed the steps to building a strong employer brand, but what exactly is “employee branding”?
 How is it different from employer branding?

-Like employer branding, employee branding also involves presenting the company in the best possible light in front of employees, job candidates, internal and external stakeholders, and customers.
+Like employer branding, employee branding involves presenting the company in the best possible light in front of employees, job candidates, internal and external stakeholders, and customers.

 Today’s most successful brands are implementing “employee branding” programs to accompany employees — including members of the C-suite and leadership team — on their digital journeys and help them communicate on social media.

-The objective is to be able to guide or shape employee behavior so that the people who work for the company can effectively and creatively project the brand identity of the organization through their work behavior as well as their public and social media behavior.
+This is where employee branding comes in.
+The objective is to be able to guide or shape employee behavior so that people who work for the company can effectively and creatively project the brand identity of the organization through their work, public, and social media behavior.

 Employee Branding Program: Getting Started

 Focus on creating an environment where all employees feel like they have a stake in sharing and communicating the brand message.

 Launch initiatives that improve retention, increase employee satisfaction, and foster a culture based on candid feedback sharing, transparency, and open communication.
 Remember: engaged, motivated employees are more likely to become brand ambassadors than employees who aren’t invested in the company’s success.